Ex-England Manager Sven-Goran Eriksson Dead At 76

 'Special memories'

-His time in the hotseat had seen a memorable 5-1 win over Germany in a World Cup qualifier.
+His time in the hotseat had seen a memorable 5-1 win over Germany in a World Cup qualifier but also controversy over his personal life, including an affair with television presenter Ulrika Jonsson.

 "This is a very sad day.
 He gave all England fans such special memories," Mark Bullingham, CEO of England's Football Association, said in a statement.